prodigalbeta/DnD/Player/UmbralConclave.md

 - Adalaide is researching the magic well
     - Finds an article about a wraith that was an omen
     - Parties used to go searching for it but could never find it
-    - 60 years ago, 30 years before the fire
+    - 60 years ago, 30 years before the first
     - Gilain Soleis created The Eternal Watcher, a demigod that existed on the material plane
         - tasked with maintaining order
         - corruped by the sins of humans